-Lactoferrin, natural immune supporting agent, manufactured from milk protein from New Zealand’s antibiotic free, BSE free, pasture fed, out door herds, supplied direct from New Zealand at lowest prices – free airmail anywhere and no minimum order.
+Lactoferrin, natural immune supporting agent, manufactured from milk protein from New Zealand’s antibiotic free, BSE free, pasture fed, out door herds, supplied direct from New Zealand at lowest possible prices with no minimum order.

 Lactoferrin plays several biological roles related to its iron binding ability immune support and antioxidant activities.
 Lactoferrin supports the immune defences and balanced microflora and helps control cell tissue damage caused by oxidation and also facilitates iron transportation and binds the free iron and reduces the amount of oxidative free radicals released.

 Lactoferrin promotes intestinal health by scavenging iron and balancing healthy flora in the G.I. ract.
 By modulating healthy levels of iron in the body, Lactoferrin plays a key role in maintaining overall health.